Shoshone pupfish: Distribution

 Map outlying the Tecopa Basin, which contains the Shoshone Spring.

 The entire range of the Shoshone pupfish is encompassed by the Shoshone Spring.
 This is a small spring that feeds into the upper Amargosa River in the town of Shoshone, Inyo County, California.
 The town and the spring are both found within the Amargosa Valley and in the region referred to as the Amargosa Desert.
 The springs are 21 km north of Tecopa, California.
 Shoshone Spring is at an elevation of 518 meters on the base of a volcanic hill north to the town of Shoshone.
 This spring system is highly altered, with all its channels now considered artificial.

 Historically, Shoshone pupfish were found in the entire length of the spring, from the head pool (known as "Squaw Hole") to the other end west of Highway 127.
 Squaw Hole is approximately 1 meter in diameter and 0.75 meters in depth.
 Shoshone Spring is privately owned, and most of the spring's water is being sourced for local use in the town of Shoshone.
 Linings of concrete line the spring source to direct the water flow towards the town.
 Overall, the habitat quality for pupfish is low, and managers are finding ways to mitigate this impact.

 Conservation status

 The Shoshone pupfish was considered extinct in 1969 but was rediscovered in 1986 at the spring's outflow.
-It was rediscovered by F. R. Taylor, R. R. Miller (the original describer), J. W. Pedretti, and J. E. Deacon.
+It was rediscovered by F. R. Taylor, R. R. Miller (the original describer), J. W. Pedretti, and J. E. Deacon in a cleared irrigation ditch.
 This was documented in "Rediscovery of the Shoshone Pupfish Cyprinodon nevadensis shoshone (Cyprinodontidae), at Shoshone Springs, Inyo County, California". published in Bull.
 Southern California Acad.
 Sci.
 87(2), 1988, pp 67–73.
 The rediscovery date was 31 July 1986, in which caudal ray count differed from the original description. - suggesting that a genetic bottleneck had occurred in the population.
 Despite this, every other morphological trait matched the original description of the subspecies.
+Susan Sorrells, fourth-generation owner of Shoshone village, helped Taylor document and submit photos of the pupfish to the California Department of Fish and Wildlife (CDFW).
+The evidence was later reviewed by Phil Pister, a senior biologist who worked at the department, and confirmed to be Shoshone Pupfish.

+After rediscovering the pupfish in Shoshone, Sorrells partnered with CDFW and created a pond for 40 of the fish found in the original ditch.
+The other half were sent to University of Nevada, Las Vegas and University of California, Davis for further research.
+From that pond in Shoshone, the fish population increased to around 800.
+However, since all the Shoshone pupfish shared one gene pool, Sorrells set out to create additional ponds for the fish.
+In 2002, she secured funding with the Desert Fish Habitat Partnership and created 3 additional pools, where the population of Shoshone pupfish increased to around 8,000.